Poesten Kill: Geography

-The Poesten Kill begins at Dyken Pond, a man-made body of water located in the Petersburg Mountains about 20 mi east of the Hudson River.
+The Poesten Kill begins at Dyken Pond, a man-made body of water located in the hamlet of Cropseyville, NY, about 20 mi east of the Hudson River.
 The Manning Paper Company created the lake in 1902 to control stream flow and prevent flooding.
 Dyken Pond is fed by local streams and springs and is located near the corners of the towns of Grafton, Berlin, and Poestenkill at an elevation of 495 m.

 While many small streams discharge into the Poesten Kill, there are only four notable tributaries of the creek.
 Bonesteel Creek runs southerly from Bonesteel and Hosjord Ponds and connects with the Poesten Kill in the town of Poestenkill between the hamlets of Barberville and Ives Corner.
 Bonesteel Creek is about 5.4 mi long.
 Newfoundland Creek is the next tributary and joins the Poesten Kill just west of the hamlet of Poestenkill.
 It is about 3.6 mi long.
 The Quacken Kill is the next tributary and connects in the town of Poestenkill near the Brunswick border.
 The Quacken Kill begins at Long Pond at Grafton Lakes State Park and continues through Second Pond and Mill Pond, also in the park, before continuing through Dunham Reservoir near central Grafton.
 It is about 15.9 mi long.
 The next major tributary is Sweet Milk Creek, which begins as a stream in north central Brunswick and travels about 4.7 mi before combining in the southwestern portion of the town.

 The Poesten Kill travels about 26.2 mi through Rensselaer County before flowing into the Hudson River.

 Between 1924 and 1968, and at a location between Eagle Mills and Troy, the Poesten Kill saw an average of 130 cuft/s in flow.
 It saw an average of 2897 cuft/s for peak flow in the same period.